Lashon hara: Exceptions

-Reporting abuse, especially if the abuse is illegal, is not Lashon hara, regardless of hashkafa.
+Reporting abuse, especially if the abuse is illegal, is not lashon hara, regardless of hashkafa.

 There are times when a person is permitted or even required to disclose information whether or not the information is disparaging.
 For instance, if a person's intent in sharing negative information is for a to'elet, a positive, constructive, and beneficial purpose that may serve as a warning to prevent harm or injustice, the prohibition against lashon hara does not apply.
 Hotzaat shem ra, spouting lies and spreading disinformation, is always prohibited.
-It is important to note that even with positive intentions, there are many important limitations regarding when it is permitted to speak lashon hara.
+Even with positive intentions, there are many important limitations regarding when it is permitted to speak lashon hara.

 Shmiras halashon

-Shmiras Halashon (guarding the tongue) is a practice in Judaism that is said to promote the quality of life and help combat and reduce Lashon Hara (evil tongue).
+Shmiras halashon (guarding the tongue) is a practice in Judaism that is said to promote the quality of life and help combat and reduce lashon hara.
 It is a part of Jewish ethics known as mussar.
 King David once said, "He who loves life and would like to see good days, let him guard his tongue from evil and his lips from speaking deceit."
 King Solomon said, "Whoever guards his mouth and tongue guards himself from trouble."

 The concepts and practice of Shmiras Halashon are found all through ancient Jewish writings, the modern practice was birthed and popularised by Rabbi Yisrael Meir Kagan (Chofetz Chaim).